bioboot/bggn213_W22/lectures.md

 You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state}{:target="_blank"} for format and content guidance.

-Your responses to questions Q1-Q4 are due at the beginning of class **Fri May 17th** (05/17/19).
+Your responses to questions Q1-Q4 are due at the beginning of class **Fri Nov 15th** (11/15/19).

-The complete assignment, including responses to all questions, is due at the beginning of class **Wed June 5th** (06/05/19).
+The complete assignment, including responses to all questions, is due at the beginning of class **Fri Dec 6th** (12/06/19).

 Late responses will not be accepted under any circumstances.